Sustainable fashion: Purpose

-Fashion industry followers believe the business sector can act more sustainably by pursuing profit and growth.
+Sustainable fashion followers believe the business sector can act more sustainably by pursuing profit and growth.
 The movement believes that clothing companies should incorporate environmental, social and ethical improvements on management's agenda.
 This may include increasing the value of local production and products; prolonging the lifecycle of materials; and reducing waste.
 Another goal may be to educate people to practice environmentally friendly consumption by promoting the "green consumer".

 Recent research shows that when fashion brands highlight how their products are made in environmentally friendly ways, people tend to think more positively about those brands.
 They are also more likely to buy from them and pay higher prices, especially if the brand is already familiar to them.

 Critics doubt the effectiveness of this.
 The discussions following the Burberry report of the brand burning unsold goods worth around £28.6 million (about $37.8 million) in 2018, which is an overproduction.